 No win, no fee

 Unfortunately, the same protections don't apply for flights going the other way.
-Qantas Airways passengers who land in the UK or EU are not covered by these laws if the departure airport is elsewhere.
+Qantas Airways passengers who land in the EU are not covered by EC 261 if the departure airport is outside the EU.
 For these flights, you'll need to check what other air passenger rights apply.

 As you might expect with any law, there are exceptions and special circumstances that can affect how much compensation is owed in every individual case.
 AirHelp makes it simple to check what you’re owed with our free compensation calculator.